-We currently articulate our commitment to equality, diversity and inclusion in our four-year strategy, particularly through the supporting people priority.
+Our commitment to equality, diversity and inclusion in our four-year council strategy, particularly through the supporting people priority.

 We've set the following goals under this priority: